 These two products were developed as part of a broader Coral Reef Conservation Program funded project titled “North-East Ecological Corridor Great Reserve Integrated Management Plan”, which was implemented through a partnership between NOAA NCCOS, OCM, and Puerto Rico’s Department of Natural and Environmental Resources (DNER).

-For more information on the spatial characterization please project visit the project web page or contact Simon.Pittman@noaa.gov
+For more information on the spatial characterization project, contact Simon.Pittman@noaa.gov.